- Share this article on Facebook

 - Share this article on Tumblr

-It will be the series’ second season on ESPN, which took over the DreamWorks Television-Mark Burnett Prods. show after it debuted in 2005 on NBC.
+It will be the second season on ESPN, which took over the DreamWorks Television-Mark Burnett Prods. series after it debuted in 2005 on NBC.

 Sugar Ray Leonard will continue as the host, with appearances by Oscar De La Hoya and Adam Corolla plus trainers James “Buddy” McGirt and Jose “Pepe” Correa.